 Street: Third street, bustling with chocolate stores, wine shops and gift shops, showcasing SFMade products.

-I have written about this chocolate store before, a charming brick and mortar stop in SF’s eastern waterfront selling gourmet and dark chocolate truffles and squares.
+I have written about this San Francisco chocolate store before, a charming brick and mortar stop in SF’s eastern waterfront selling gourmet and dark chocolate truffles and squares.
 Honestly, their salted caramels are out of the world delicious and the store carries several tasting samples to make it even harder for you to choose.
 My favorite is their sea salt caramels where the vanilla bean infused caramel squares (cut in their own SF kitchen) are then lightly kissed with Himalayan pink sea salt!
 Their “Super Chile” toffee squares comprising of bittersweet chocolates have that extra bit of heat thanks to the inclusion of ground chilies and comes in a delightful little tin, with each square again being lovingly cut by hand.
-They also have sell bars, bonbons and drinking chocolate, but I seriously vouch for their caramels, they are that good!
+They also have sell bars, bonbons and drinking chocolate, but I seriously vouch for their caramels, they are that good and can easily qualify as one of the best chocolates in San Francisco.
 You can buy their stuff online, at their Dogpatch store or at these city retailers.
-SEE GOOGLE MAP BELOW FOR STORE LOCATION

 Neighborhood: The very yuppie and industrial SOMA, cradle or birthplace of many a SF startup.